Loading...

 Once your agent works as expected:

-1. Copy the agent ID from Console output.
+1. Copy the agent ID and environment ID from Console.

-2. Reference it in your code when creating sessions:
+2. Reference them in your code when creating sessions:

 Was this page helpful?